 Wanda.
 Specially when she is mad, demonstrates the sanity that she has, or rather, lacking.
 Not to mention it also demonstrates extremely sadistic tendencies.
 Specially in the episode "A Bad Case Of Diary-Uh!".

 Heloise on Jimmy Two-Shoes is a malicious Enfant Terrible who loves spreading misery as much as her boss.
 The only person she doesn't want to hurt is Jimmy, and he's not completely safe from her wrath.
 Also, Saffi gets this way around statues.

-From The Amazing World of Gumball comes Banana Joe, a character who redifines the meaning of the term Ax Crazy.
-In "The Kiss", he plays it straight, chopping a tree down FILLED WITH HIS CLASSMATES with an axe.
+From The Amazing World of Gumball comes Banana Joe, a character who redefines the meaning of the term Ax Crazy.
+In "The Kiss", he plays it straight, chopping down a tree FILLED WITH HIS CLASSMATES with an axe.
 All to prevent a kiss which he fails to do.
 Sort of.

 Curly from Hey Arnold! is hinted to being this at times.